jbkinney/14_crispr/README.md

 RUNNING THE PIPELINE
 #####################

-To run the prevalence analysis on CRISPR data, do the following.
+To run the prevalence analysis on an example Cas9 data set, do the following.

-1. Create an “analysis directory” containing the following files.
-Working examples of these files are given in the “example_files” subdirectory.
-All “.txt” files are whitespace delimeted.
+1. Change to the "example" directory.
+This containes the following files:

 - barcodes.txt: Lists the different barcodes used.
 Contains the following columns: column 1: barcode sequence